The Best Types of Dry Red Wine for Cooking

 Steak and Robust Reds

-When enjoying a juicy steak, opt for full-bodied dry red wines like Cabernet Sauvignon or Malbec.
-These wines have tannins that beautifully complement the protein in the meat.
-The flavors of dark fruits and spices in the wine enhance the savory profile of the steak.
-A classic pairing is a grilled ribeye with a rich Cabernet Sauvignon.
-The wine’s structure holds up nicely against the steak’s robust flavor, creating a balanced experience.
+Pair juicy steaks with full-bodied dry reds such as Cabernet Sauvignon or Malbec.
+They’re the wines with tannins that marry beautifully with the protein in the meat.
+The wine’s flavors of dark fruits and spices help bring out the savory profile of the steak.
+The textbook combination is a grilled rib-eye paired with a hearty Cabernet Sauvignon.
+The structure of the wine stands up well to the steak’s bold flavor, making for a balanced encounter.

 Pasta with Tomato Sauce